Goddess of the Night (Hurrian): Proposed identification

 The origin and identity of the Goddess of the Night are a matter of scholarly debate.
 Piotr Taracha considers her a deity of Hurrian origin.
-Gary Beckman suggests that it is possible ritual texts related to the her, as well as these dealing with Kumarbi and the so-called "Former Gods," have their origin in "Sumero-Hurrian" culture of northern Syria and the "transtigridian" area of the late third and early second millennium BCE.
+Gary Beckman suggests that it is possible ritual texts related to her, as well as these dealing with Kumarbi and the so-called "Former Gods," have their origin in "Sumero-Hurrian" culture of northern Syria and the "transtigridian" area of the late third and early second millennium BCE.
 Jared L. Miller presumes that she originated in Kizzuwatna.
 He argues that no other deity representing the night is known from Syria or Mesopotamia, with the exception of the poetic phrase "gods of the night" (ilū mušīti or ilānī mušīti) which referred to stars and planets.
 However, a deity named Mušītu (written in cuneiform as dmu-šī-tu4 or dmu-šī-ti), "night," was worshiped in Emar in association with Saggar.
 Since she appears in a Hurrian ritual, Alfonso Archi considers it possible her name was a mistaken writing of an unrelated theonym, Mušuni, "order."
 According to Frans Wiggermann, in Mesopotamian texts night (Akkadian: mušītu) could be sporadically personified and was described as a "veiled bride," but the word even in this context was not accompanied by the dingir sign denoting divinity.
 Daniel Schwemer nonetheless argues that she should be considered a deity.
 In one case the personified night occurs alongside deities such as Ea and the Sebitti in a ritual for dream incubation.
 She is also mentioned in Maqlû, and an ancient commentary on this work identifies her with Gula.
 A further fragment might suggest the identification between the Mesopotamian personified night and Ishtar, but the restoration is uncertain.